Rainier Foot and Ankle Associates logo

 • When should I see a podiatrist?

 You should see a podiatrist if you experience persistent foot or ankle pain, notice changes in the appearance of your feet, have difficulty walking, or have a condition such as diabetes that affects foot health.
+PRP treatments, UltraMIST, and other treatments and/or therapy can help alleviate pain or difficulty.

 • What can I expect during my first visit to a podiatrist?

 During your first visit, the podiatrist will review your medical history, ask about your symptoms, and perform a physical examination of your feet and ankles.
 They may also order imaging tests, such as X-rays, to get a closer look at your condition.
+Following that, you can plan PRP treatments, laser therapy, or any other treatment your provider recommends.

 • How can I prevent foot problems?